AOMix user registration | Publications | FAQ | AOMix | AOMix-CDA, AOMix-L, AOMix-S | ALP-Vibro | RedS | SWizard | SIG-JK | U2WIN

 How to run the program:

-To process an output file (for example, hyperchem.log), execute the following line in a commant prompt from the SWizard directory where the program and the output file are placed:
+To process an output file (for example, hyperchem.log), execute the following line in a command prompt (MS Windows: 1.
+Click on the Start button; 2.
+Select the Run option from the menu; 3.
+Type the cmd command and click on the OK button) from the SWizard directory where the SWizard program and the output file are placed:

 swizard.exe hyperchem.log